 Cliquez sur le Timer et visionnez directement la réponse.

-What kinds of corporate partnerships does KEDGE have especially for this program that will help students in their professional development?
+What corporate partnerships does KEDGE have for this program specifically?

 Hi Mr. Gounard.
 Are you an entrepreneur?
 What’s your experience with startups and why did you agree to teach in this program?

 What is intrapreneurship and in what context would it be used?

 What kind of industry is there around Marseille that would inspire or feed entrepreneurship?
 Paris has Station F. Anything similar in Marseille?

 Does this master have any module focusing on social entrepreneurship or sustainability (yet another buzzword)?

 Diversity and gender parity are still challenges in tech and startups founded and created by women receive significantly less investment than those of men.
 How do you plan to address this issue in the program?

 Is a certain level of French required to graduate?